amalik2/krenoril-data-system/README.md

 # Krenoril Data System

 Krenoril Data System is an in-memory, NoSQL data store that is meant for games that use a data-driven approach for development.
 It allows you to store almost arbitrary game data under specific schemas in JSON files, and it loads those files at runtime.
 Schemas and records are modifiable through a free desktop application called Krenoril Data Editor, built with React and Electron.
 This was built to make it easy for UE4 game developers to add in basic mod support to their games.
-For more details about the editor, see [this file](Editor.md)

 ## Developer setup
 As a developer creating a game with Krenoril, follow these steps:
 - Read and accept the [EULA](EULA.md)
 - git clone https://github.com/amalik2/krenoril-data-system.git
-- Extract `krenoril-data-editor.zip`
+- Extract `krenoril-data-editor.rar`
 - Follow the instructions in [setup.html](documentation/developers/setup.html) to set up the application
 - Follow the instructions in [adminUsageInstructions.html](documentation/developers/adminUsageInstructions.html) to learn how to use the application
 - Whenever you run the Krenoril application, make sure to launch it with `admin.bat` (NOT with the `.exe`)